Life getting on top of you?

 Counselling can help.
 My name is Sarah Layzell and I've been working in private practice since 1997.
 My approach is integrative and person-centred, drawing on existential and mindfulness-based approaches as well as CBT.
 I am committed to providing counselling and psychotherapy in a safe, confidential and non-judgemental environment.
-I am accredited by the BACP and adhere to their Code of Ethics.
+I am accredited by the BACP and adhere to their Ethical Framework.

-I work with individuals and couples; with young people (over 18) as well as older adults.
+I work with individuals and couples; with young people (over 18) and older adults.

 I see people - individuals and couples - with all sorts of problems, as well as those whose goal is to explore their lives further.
 I am especially interested in helping people with relationship problems, depression, stress & anxiety, chronic illness, difficulties with food and the aftermath of rape & sexual abuse.

 I have a Diploma in Supervision from CSTD in Bath and offer supervision on a one-to-one basis.

 I qualified in 1997 with a Diploma in Existential Psychotherapy & Counselling from Regent's College London and in 2017 gained a Diploma in Supervision from CSTD Bath.
 I have a MSc. in the Sociology of Health & Illness (University of London, 1990) and before becoming a full-time therapist worked in research, specialising in mental health and disability.

 My first counselling job was with Diabetes UK, helping people come to terms with their diagnosis and the changes and losses this involved.
 For 3 years I worked for Kinergy, providing counselling for men and women who had been raped or sexually abused, so have particular expertise in this area.
 I worked part-time in the Student Counselling Services at UWE and the University of Bath for over 10 years and have a strong interest in working with young people.